Brookline, Massachusetts: Housing and zoning history

-Brookline has a history of racial covenants that blocked people of color and some ethnic minorities to own housing there.
+Brookline has a history of racial covenants that blocked racial minorities and some ethnic minorities to own housing there.
 In the early 20th century, Brookline banned the construction of triple-decker housing, which was a form of housing popular with poor immigrant communities in the United States.
 Advocates for the ban justified the ban with anti-immigrant rhetoric.

 In 1922, Prescott F. Hall, a Brookline resident who co-founded the Immigration Restriction League, petitioned the Brookline government to exclusively allow single-family housing.
-In 1924, the Brookline government enacted a zoning change to only permit single-family housing in most of the territory of Brookline.
+In 1924, the Brookline government enacted a zoning change to only permit single-family housing in most of Brookline.
 Many of the present-day apartment buildings in Brookline were constructed prior to this zoning change.

 In 1970, the state authorized rent control in municipalities with more than 50,000 residents.
 Brookline, Lynn, Somerville, and Cambridge subsequently adopted rent control.
 Brookline began decontrolling units in 1991.
+In 1987, a group of South Brookline residents petitioned to have Precinct 15 removed from Brookline and annexed to Newton.
+"The homeowner, the major source of property tax revenue is functionally disenfranchised in Brookline; politics is completely dominated by the tenants and the rent control interest," one organizer said of the reason they wanted to move.

 Brookline has a recent history of blocking multifamily housing construction.
 Since the 1970s, new housing construction has plunged in Brookline.
 It has enacted zoning changes that ban multifamily apartment buildings and limit the height of buildings.
 Proposals for new development frequently face onerous lawsuits.
 These restrictions on housing supply have led housing prices in Brookline to skyrocket in recent decades.
 In 2023, the median sale price for a single-family home in Brookline was $2.51 million, and the median condo price was $927,500.

 As a consequence of restrictions on housing supply, Brookline is overwhelmingly wealthy.
 Only 2.5% of its population is Black, which is the second-lowest share of Black people in any community in the Boston area.
 Only 14% of Brookline teachers, 21% of Brookline police, and 22% of Brookline firefighters live in Brookline, as median salaries for these kinds of jobs make housing in Brookline largely unaffordable.

 Etymology

 Brookline was known as the hamlet of Muddy River and was considered part of Boston until the Town of Brookline was independently incorporated in 1705.
 (The Muddy River was used as the Brookline–Boston border at incorporation.)
 The name is said to derive from a farm therein once owned by Judge Samuel Sewall.

-Originally, the property of CPT John Hull and Judith Quincy Hull.
-Judge Sewall came into possession of this tract, which embraced more than 350 acres, through Hannah Quincy Hull (Sewall) who was the Hull's only daughter.
+Originally, the property of Cpt John Hull and Judith Quincy Hull, Judge Sewall came into possession of this tract, which embraced more than 350 acres, through Hannah Quincy Hull (Sewall) who was the Hulls' only daughter.
 John Hull in his youth lived in Muddy River Hamlet, in a little house which stood near the Sears Memorial Church.
 Hull removed to Boston, where he amassed a large fortune for those days.
 Judge Sewall probably never lived on his Brookline estate.